 By answering these questions, you define and fine-tune your options.
 This is the criteria you will use to create your target list of employers.
 Every company on this list must fit the criteria you’ve established!

-This post walks you though how to find target companies.
+This post walks you through how to find target companies.
 When you go directly to the source of opportunities, you will hopefully get there ahead of the competition.